-Overview: This lesson focuses on disagreements while respecting the other person.
-Character Education Objectives: Students will: review a video about respecting others even when you disagree discuss what it means to respect others through disagreement reflect on their own level of
+Overview: This lesson focuses on disagreeing with respect.
+Character Education Objectives: Students will: review a video about respecting others even when you disagree. discuss what it means to respect others through disagreement. reflect on their own level of respect during

-Overview: This lesson will give students the ability to practice the skills necessary to show respect through a group project to build a structure.
+Overview: Students will practice the skills necessary to show respect and teamwork through a group project to build a structure.
 Students will practice teamwork, giving helpful feedback, and patience.
-Character Education Objectives: Students will: practice patience
+Character Education Objectives: Students will: practice patience while being limited in

 Respect is being tolerant and accepting of differences.
 To practice that skill, you need opportunities to learn about others and how they may be different than you.
 A great way to practice it and to learn about others is to play ice breaker games throughout the year.
 You’d be surprised how much you learn about even lifelong friends by doing some get-to-know-you activities.